FatehAK/BootHints/README.md

 # Boothints
 A visual reference guide made by me to all of components of the responsive bootstrap library.
-All the components are reusable in nature so we can include them easily in other projects
+All the components are reusable in nature so we can include them easily in other projects.

 You can view it at - https://boothints.netlify.com